52 Types of Beetles in Washington State

 37. Margined Burying Beetle

 These little guys (the beetles, not their jaws) are very rare in Washington and are endangered.
-In fact, they are so extremely rare that humans have never spotted them.
+They are so extremely rare that humans have never spotted them.

-We can regard them as the rare types of beetles in Washington state!
+We can regard them as the rare type of beetle in Washington state!
 However, we can find them by searching through owl pellets.

 38. Long-horned Beetle